s0md3v/s0md3v.github.io/_posts/2023/2023-08-22-suffering-superheroes.markdown

 #### Takeaways
 - Self-care is taking care of yourself so neither your brain nor your body are weighing you down on the quest to live a good life.
 - Delusional coping mechanisms aren't good.
 Intellectualization isn't good either.
+- We do not have much control over what happens but we can choose our response to them.
+- We should be kind to ourselves when our fundamentally flawed brain can't respond rationally to a situation.

 ### Satisfaction
 > The philosopher Diogenes was eating bread and lentils for supper.
 He was seen by the philosopher Aristippus, who lived comfortably by flattering the king.
 Said Aristippus, "If you would learn to be subservient to the king you would not have to live on lentils."\